Wired and Wide Awake? Try a Bath Soak to Sleep Better

 Soaking in plain Himalayan salt crystals is fine, but I think it works even better when it’s infused with essential oils that promote sleep and relaxation.

-Soaking in Epsom Salts Bath for Sleep, Really
+Soak in Epsom Salts Bath for Sleep, Really it Helps!

 Soaking in Epsom salts may be one of the more old fashioned natural remedies for sleep, but it’s definitely effective.
 I’ve been using Epsom salts for sleep since I was a kid.